ocni-dtu/livestock-blog/content/posts/how_is_it_working.md

+Date: 30-04-2018
+Modified: 30-04-2018
+Status: published
+Authors: Christian Kongsgaard
+Tags: livestock, python, grasshopper
-# How is it Working?
+Title: How is it Working
+HeaderImage: /images/GH+Py.png
+Summary: A short post on how the Livestock Template Method is working.

-Livestock3D is an opensource lightweight CPython package, linking IronPython in Rhino3d+Grasshopper3d and Revit+Dynamo to CPython.
+Livestock is an opensource lightweight CPython package, linking IronPython in Rhino3d+Grasshopper3d and Revit+Dynamo to CPython.
 Originally created by Christian Kongsgaard and Kristoffer Negendahl.
 Livestock3D is allowing people *"to extend the scripting/coding capabilities beyond IronPython by tunneling into the CPython ecosystem with the ambition to make faster and more open building/site performance analysis tools for Civil and Environmental Engineering disciplines."*